matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 This indicates that the user must authenticate with OpenID and supply a valid `access_token`.

-All other endpoints require authentication by the client supplying an access token either via an `Authorization` header with a `Bearer` token or an `access_token` query parameter.
+Clients authenticate either via an `Authorization` header with a `Bearer` token or an `access_token` query parameter.

 The existing endpoints under `/_matrix/identity/api/v1/` continue to be unauthenticated but will be deprecated.
 ISes may support the old v1 API for as